-- (1) The Federal Emergency Management Agency (FEMA) designates areas that have a high risk of flooding as special flood hazard areas. - (2) A property that is in a special flood hazard area lies in a "V-Zone" or "A-Zone" as noted on flood insurance rate maps.
-Both V-Zone and A-Zone areas are areas with high risk of flooding. - (3) Some properties may also lie in the "floodway" which is the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge a flood under FEMA rules.
+- 1. The Federal Emergency Management Agency (FEMA) designates areas that have a high risk of flooding as special flood hazard areas. - 2.
+A property that is in a special flood hazard area is designated on flood insurance rate maps with a zone beginning in a "V" or "A".
+Both V-Zone and A-Zone areas indicate a high risk of flooding. - 3.
+Some properties may also lie in the "floodway" which is the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge a flood under FEMA rules.
 Communities must regulate development in these floodways.